Meth lab forces WWII veteran out of his home

-SEBRING, Fla. — Glenn Rieben, 91, purchased his Sebring home in May.
+SEBRING, Fla. — Glenn Rieben, 91, purchased his Sebring, Florida home in May.
 The welcomes he received from his neighbors were warm, but came with a warning.

 “He just said ‘they cooked meth in there,’” Rieben said.